-Consequently, if it is traditionally difficult, expensive, or time-consuming, your digital acquisition strategy should seek to replace it with a digitally-derisked alternative.
-In digital acquisition's overclocked reality, "Fail fast; fail often" is on steroids: there is no reason not to attempt the impossible.
+Consequently, if it's traditionally difficult, expensive, or timeconsuming, your digital acquisition strategy should seek to replace it altogether with a digitally-derisked alternative.
+In digital acquisition's overclocked reality, "fail fast, fail often" is on steroids: there is no reason not to attempt the impossible.
 Over 6 billion GBSD variants were digitally designed prior to selecting the one destined for the silos!
-This is the "eCreate before you Aviate" paradigm crossing into defense.
+This is the "eCreate before you Aviate" paradigm crossing into Defense.